AbrabOme/Binary-Disaster-Tweet-Classification-Using-NLP-and-Deep-Learning/README.md

 Recall: 0.784
 F1 Score: 0.807
 Evaluation Metrics
-A confusion matrix and classification report offer insights into the model's precision, recall, and F1-score, providing a detailed breakdown of performance across true positive, false positive, and other prediction metrics.
+A confusion matrix and classification report offer insights into the model's precision, recall, and F1-score, providing a detailed breakdown of performance across true positives, false positives, and other prediction metrics.

 Future Improvements
 Potential future improvements include: